zharmad/2DChemistry/README.md

     - starting areas and temperatures.
 - Dynamic adjustments of overall conditions:
     - Temperature for now.
 Area is WIP, adding and removing species will be next.
-- Acceptable performance up to thousands of atoms on PC, and hundreds of atoms on mobile.
-(Would like another order of magnitude.)
+- Acceptable performance up to ~10,000 atoms on PC and on mobile.
 - Basic analysis pipeline, with graphs that can be directly exported via the HTML5 Canvas interface.
     - Aggregate measures: temperature, pressure, area, density, etc.
     - species count.